bielicke04/p2-agon-bielicke-friedman/README.md

 To do list:

 1. Manny aiming to work on HTML and CSS sunday lunchtime, do not expect to finish
-2. gitignore file - we will need one and add .DS-Store to it
-3. Manny to figure out drop down menu for weather API (more of a reminder for myself as we talked about it on our call)
+2. Manny to figure out drop down menu for weather API (more of a reminder for myself as we talked about it on our call)
+3. TUES: James to work on HomePage tweaks + Media Queries + JS Pop-Up Ad

 Completed:

 * Images and mock ups saved to repo
+* gitignore file - we will need one and add .DS-Store to it

 References: